RixTechnologies/xelastic/README.md

 ## Quick start
 * Download the code file xelastic.py
 * Design the indexes of your application, e.g.
-  * one index type cst with data of your customers having fields 'name', 'address' and 'created'
+  * one index type cst with data of your customers having fields 'name', 'street_address', 'email', 'phone' and 'updated'
-  * indexes will be split by month on field 'created'
+  * indexes will be split by month on field 'updated'
   * we will use one source src
   * the prefix for our application indexes will be ta
 * The above means our application indexes will have names ta-cst-src-\<yyyy-mm\> where yyyy is a year and mm is a month number; xelastic will take care new data is routed to respective monthly index